-This appendix describes the provisions of the Plan, as amended to January 1, 2023, that had a significant effect on the results of the valuation.
+This appendix describes the substantive provisions of the Plan, as amended to January 1, 2024, that have been reflected in the results of the valuation.

 POST-CONVERSION DATE BENEFITS:

 Eligibility

 Full-time employees of a participating employer must join the Plan on the first day of the month coincident with or following their date of hire.
 Other than continuous full-time employees may elect to join the Plan after completing 2 consecutive calendar years of service in which either earnings exceed 35% of the YMPE or hours worked exceed 700.